tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/aerodynamics.rst

         rotation_model_settings = environment_setup.rotation_model.aerodynamic_angle_based(
             central_body="Earth",
             target_frame = "VehicleFixed",
-            angle_funcion = angle_function )
+            angle_function = angle_function )

 This defines settings for the rotation model, which can then be assigned the body settings, see :ref:`override_body_settings`, or used directly to update the rotation model, see :ref:`decorate_empty_body`.
 The above will *not* result in a constant :math:`\mathbf{R}^{(I/B)}` rotation matrix, since the vehicle's translational state will still change over time, leading to a change in the orientation of the trajectory frame (see :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.aerodynamic_angle_based`).
 What the above will do is define the vehicle to have a constant orientation *w.r.t. the oncoming flow*.
-Note that if the above function is used without ``angle_funcion`` input, the three angles will be set to 0.
+Note that if the above function is used without ``angle_function`` input, the three angles will be set to 0.

 Alternatively, the angle of attack may be defined based on pitch trim, so that the value of :math:`\alpha` is found for which :math:`C_{m}=0`.
 This requires :math:`\alpha`-dependent aerodynamic moment coefficients to be defined).
 When doing so, the sideslip and bank angle are left free and are 0 by default.
 However, a user may specify these angles as follows"